 Jackson was arrested in 2013 but his case ground to a halt after the U.S. Supreme Court ruled Florida's death penalty law unconstitutional and the Florida Supreme Court ruled that all death sentences must be by unanimous jury verdict.

-Police said Jackson killed 10-year-old Tammy Welch, his neighbor, in 1984, but was only arrested last year when DNA evidence connected him to the crime.
+Police said Jackson killed Tammy, his neighbor, in 1984, but he wasn't arrested until DNA evidence connected him to the crime.

-Welch and her sister were playing in their apartment complex courtyard when her sister went inside, leaving Tammy alone.
+Tammy and her sister were playing in their apartment complex courtyard when the sister went inside, leaving Tammy alone.
 When she came out, Tammy was nowhere to be found.

-So they searched, finally discovering her body in the courtyard.
+When they searched they discovered her body in the courtyard.

 Police questioned Jackson, the family's next-door neighbor, repeatedly over the years.